martiinsssssss/pml_07/README.md

-# Paradigms of ML Group 7 project
+# Paradigms of ML Group 7

 ## Table of Contents
 1. [Repository Overview](#repository-overview)